Angelszm/computing-notes/SDT.md

     - output myGrip[9,5]
 ```

+Topic 9 : Searching and Sorting

+Linear Search
+- best case is 1 check
+- worst case is N checks
+- average case is N/2 checks

 Search and sort notes
 ```
 - linear (simplest kind)
-- binary  (ordered array)
+- binary  (ordered array, ascending, descending)
 - bubble sort (simplest form of sort )
-- quick sort (splits an array into sub-arrays and sorts each individually.
-Quick Sort is more efficient than Bubble sort.
+- quick sort (splits an array into sub-arrays and sorts each individually, much better algorithm) Quick Sort is more efficient than Bubble sort.

 Binary Search - need ordered array to function
 Binary Search better than linear search
 ```

+Scaling
+ - Making an algorithm work for large amounts of data and operations.

 ```
 Big O Notation belongs to linear search.